 Classical Conditioning in Marketing

-In marketing, classical conditioning can be used to promote aggressive learning that helps customers associate certain behaviors or feelings with brands or products.
-Classical conditioning involves learning a new behavior after developing a certain association with the stimuli.
+In marketing, classical conditioning can be used to promote aggressive learning that helps customers associate certain behaviours or feelings with brands or products.
+Classical conditioning involves learning a new behaviour after developing a certain association with the stimuli.

 Many brands use this approach to associate their products with an action or emotion that might help the product sell and increase revenue.